 But we have seen some spas selling HIFU packages for multiple sessions.
 Is that a sign that what they’re doing isn’t entirely up to standards?

 You’re on to something there.
 As I said before, properly done HIFU with the Ultraformer should last 12-18 months.
 You shouldn’t have to buy packages to get this done every few months.
 The Ultraformer machine will generate high heat in order to be able to melt fat and stimulate collagen building in the SMAS region of your skin.
 There are copycat machines out there that might look like a HIFU but can only generate temperatures of around 40 degrees.
 These machines are not medical-grade and definitely not approved by the Health Science Authority of Singapore (HSA).
-So, a) they’re not effective, and b) you have much less discomfort when you get the “treatment” done because they’re not really treating anything.
-It’s a waste of time and money.
+So, a) they’re not as effective, and b) you have much less discomfort when you get the “treatment” done because they’re not really treating anything.

 Dr. Tan, how long will the actual procedure last and what sort of downtime should we expect with Ultraformer HIFU?